itye-msft/Autom8s/README.md

 # k8s-port-service
-An internal service to provide available external open ports for ingress rules
+An internal service to provide available external open ports for ingress rules.

+The service will search for an available port in a load balancer.